fbdevelopercircles/FbDevcCommunityContent/README.md

 - [Chrome Developers Blog](https://web.dev/blog/) - Everything you need to know about building for the modern web
 - [IBM's Data and AI Blogs](https://www.ibm.com/analytics/blogs) - A blog on machine learning, artificial intelligence and relevant hot topics
 - [Wesbos](https://wesbos.com/blog) - A blog on JavaScript, it's libraries and frameworks
 - [Wake Up And Code](https://wakeupandcode.com/aspnetcore/) - An awesome blog series on ASP.NET Core
+- [CSS blog](https://www.css-tricks.com)- An Awesome blog on css
 </details>

 <details>